Skip to main content Skip to footer

 • Avoid emergencies:

-A positive working capital indicates a business’ ability to manage upcoming expenses and emergencies.
+A positive working capital management indicates a business's ability to manage upcoming expenses and emergencies.

 • Gain profit:

-• Stop financing new customers with revenue from the old ones:
+• Over-reliance on financing new customers with revenue from old ones

 Working capital is a crucial day-to-day requirement for all businesses.
 Maintaining a healthy cash-flow balance involves intricately handling all four working capital components.
 With any of these goals in mind, businesses need expertise and experience to stay sharp and competitive.
 With a digitally powered environment, the Finance and Accounting services from Infosys BPM can empower CFOs with robust decision-making ability.